mickesarro/portfolio/src/content/projects/streamdeck.md

 ### Showcase

-Currently the physical mixer and the smartphone are fitted into a cardboard box that's painted black.
+Currently the physical mixer and the smartphone are fitted into a cardboard box.
 A  3D printed case would be the next addition to have a more finalized look.
 Other future additions would include a simple function to easily add/remove buttons and actions into the mixer.